wombleton/gitlaw-nz/acts/T/Trade Unions Act 1908.md

     (2) Such transfer shall be made by the surviving or continuing trustees, and if there are no such trustees, or if such trustees refuse or are unable to make such transfer, the Registrar may direct that, where such funds, debentures, securities, or money---

-    *   (a) Are standing in the books of the Minister of Finance, or are in his control, such transfer be made by the Minister or some officer of the Government to be named in the order:
+    *   (a) are standing in the books of the Minister of Finance, or are in his control, such transfer be made by the Minister or some officer of the Government to be named in the order:

-    *   (b) Are standing in the books or in the control of any bank or banking corporation or other corporation or body, such transfer be made by some officer of such bank or banking corporation, or other corporation or body, to be named in the order:
+    *   (b) are standing in the books or in the control of any bank or banking corporation or other corporation or body, such transfer be made by some officer of such bank or banking corporation, or other corporation or body, to be named in the order:

-    *   (c) Are standing in the books or are in the hands or control of any other person or persons, such transfer be made by such person or persons.
+    *   (c) are standing in the books or are in the hands or control of any other person or persons, such transfer be made by such person or persons.

     (3) The Minister of Finance and every such bank and banking corporation, and all corporations, companies, and persons, and their officers and servants respectively, are hereby indemnified for anything done by him or them, or any of his or their officers, in pursuance of this section against any claim or demand of any person injuriously affected thereby.

-    Compare: 1878 No 8 s 11; Trade Union Act Amendment Act 1876, s 4 (UK)
+    Compare: 1878 No 8 s 11; Trade Union Act Amendment Act 1876 s 4 (UK)

 ##### 12 Actions by or against trustees

-*   (1) The trustees of any trade union registered under this Act, or any other officer of such trade union authorised so to do by the rules thereof, are hereby empowered to bring or defend, or cause to be brought or defended, any action, prosecution, or complaint in any Court touching or concerning the property, right, or claim to property of the trade union.
+*   (1) The trustees of any trade union registered under this Act, or any other officer of such trade union authorised so to do by the rules thereof, are hereby empowered to bring or defend, or cause to be brought or defended, any action, prosecution, or complaint in any court touching or concerning the property, right, or claim to property of the trade union.

-    (2) In all cases concerning the real or personal property of such trade union the trustees shall and may sue and be sued in any Court in their proper names, without other description than the title of their office.
+    (2) In all cases concerning the real or personal property of such trade union the trustees shall and may sue and be sued in any court in their proper names, without other description than the title of their office.

     (3) No such action, prosecution, or complaint shall be discontinued or shall abate by the death or removal from office of such persons or any of them, but the same shall and may be proceeded in by their successor or successors as if such death, resignation, or removal had not taken place; and such successor shall pay or receive the like costs as if the action, prosecution, or complaint had been commenced in their names for the benefit of or to be reimbursed from the funds of such trade union, and the summons to be issued to such trustee or other officer may be served by leaving the same at the registered office of the trade union.

-    Compare: 1878 No 8 s 12; Trade Union Act 1871, s 9 (UK)
+    Compare: 1878 No 8 s 12; Trade Union Act 1871 s 9 (UK)

 ##### 13 Limitation of responsibility of trustees

 *   A trustee of any trade union registered under this Act shall not be liable to make good any deficiency which may arise or happen in the funds of such trade union, but shall be liable only for the money actually received by him on account of such trade union.

-    Compare: 1878 No 8 s 13; Trade Union Act 1871, s 10 (UK)
+    Compare: 1878 No 8 s 13; Trade Union Act 1871 s 10 (UK)

 ##### 14 Treasurer of trade union to account